-5.4.2 INTERRUPT_DISABLE - Disable Interrupts
+6.4.2 INTERRUPT_DISABLE - Disable Interrupts

 '''

 void rtems_interrupt_disable(

-rtems_isr_level level
+rtems_interrupt_level level

 );

+/ this is implemented as a macro and sets level as a side-effect /

 '''

 This directive disables all maskable interrupts and returns the previous level.
 A later invocation of the rtems_interrupt_enable directive should be used to restore the interrupt level.